MuggleNet’s WWoHP Disability Travel Guide

 Yes, there is a lot to see and do in the parks, but making yourself sicker is not worth it.
 There’s more to do than just the rides, such as picking out a wand at Ollivanders and using it throughout the parks!
 Also, making sure to look at all of the detail put into the stores, the atmosphere, and the shows is enough to keep anyone busy!

-2) Forget many people come to the parks!
+8. Don’t forget many people come to the parks.